echofoxtrotpl/C-TicTacToe-Client-Server/README.md

 # C TicTacToe TCP socket programming
-This is a C implementation of TicTacToe game, with TCP socket connection between client and server.
+This is a C implementation of TicTacToe game, with TCP socket connection between client and server for C programming classes in the first semester.

 To start you will need a C compiler, and two terminal windows (or two tabs) opened.